 Stephens Island giant wētā

-The Department of Conservation (DOC) is currently involved in several wētā translocation programmes, including one with the Mercury Island tusked wētā, which is being bred by Landcare Research Ltd under contract to DOC.
+DOC is currently involved in several wētā translocation programmes, including one with the Mercury Island tusked wētā, which is being bred by Landcare Research Ltd under contract to DOC.
 The idea is to produce enough individuals to start a new population on another island.
 Where there are already enough individuals to transfer directly, as in the case of the Mahurangi Island translocation, this is done.

 In another programme to test transfer techniques, 50 common tree wētā were shifted from one island to another in the Mercury group two years ago, with both the new population and the old carefully monitored to ensure the transfer caused no adverse effects.
 There are now plans to start a new population of the Little Barrier Island giant wētā on the "open sanctuary" of Tiritiri Matangi in the Hauraki Gulf, where people could readily see them.